peternyambura/Phase-4-Project-Flask-app-todo-list-app/README.md

 This is a simple to-do list application built with Flask for the backend and potentially React for the frontend.

+## Documentation

+For detailed documentation of the project, including design decisions, API endpoints, and more, please refer to the [Project Documentation](https://docs.google.com/document/d/18yjRPsEIBqfDOtu-GrZsH2LihlhtdfKJ6JHm9gCGmDA/edit?usp=sharing).

 ## Getting Started

 These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.